allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 ## Dependencies

+Alliance Auth can be installed on any operating system.
+Dependencies are provided below for two of the most popular server platforms, Ubuntu and CentOS.
+To install on your favourite flavour of linux, identify and install equivalent packages to the ones listed here.

 ```eval_rst
 .. hint::
    CentOS: A few packages are included in a non-default repository.
 Add it and update the package lists. ::